circleci/circleci-docs/jekyll/_cci2/orbs-best-practices.md

 {: #keep-a-changelog }
 {:.no_toc}

 Keeping a concise changelog allows users of an orb to quickly see what has changed in a particular version.
-While git does provide a log of changes, it can be difficult to discover the difference between two versions, especially when commits don't neccesarily align to a release.
+While git does provide a log of changes, it can be difficult to discover the difference between two versions, especially when commits don't necessarily align to a release.
 Changelogs should conform to the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) guidelines.

 ## Promotion
 {: #promotion }